Prapthi564/AIW-Azure-Virtual-Desktop/6-Setup-FSLogix.md

 ## Exercise 2: Configure File Share

-In this task, we will give *Storage File Data SMB Share Contributor* permissions to **permission - fslogixcontainer** group which you'll be creating so that their profiles can be stored in the file shares.
+In this exercise, we will give *Storage File Data SMB Share Contributor* permissions to **permission - fslogixcontainer** group which you'll be creating so that their profiles can be stored in the file shares.

 1. Navigate to the Azure portal, then search for **Microsoft Entra ID (1)** in the search bar and select **Microsoft Entra ID (2)** from the suggestions.